 Steps You Can Take

 As you age, it is essential to keep up with your gum health.
 Doing so is an important link in lowering your risk factors for other serious ailments such as heart disease, stroke, and the impacts of Alzheimer’s disease.
 You can keep your gums healthy by brushing twice each day for a full two minutes.
 Be sure to regularly floss your teeth as well.
 Flossing is an effective way to clean the hard-to-reach cracks and gaps where plaque builds up.
-Schedule a visit with Hugh F. Jordan, DDS, PC for a complete gum evaluation.
+Schedule a visit for a complete gum evaluation.
 Our Vidalia dentist can work with you to devise a course of action to ensure healthy gums.